d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 Note that PyTorch does not automatically reset the gradient buffer when we record a new gradient.
-Instead the new gradient
+Instead, the new gradient
-is added to the already stored gradient.
+is added to the already-stored gradient.
 This behavior comes in handy
 when we want to optimize the sum of multiple objective functions.